 First of all…why?

 Any PR specialist worth their salt knows that journalists, in both trade and national media, covet new statistics to fill column inches.
 Figures offer credibility for claims made, give insight into specific markets or audiences, and often mean your client’s message has a wider reach and longer lifespan than a corporate story or launch.
-While the imminent ‘Summer Slump’ is notorious for spawning quirky studies to fill the news pages, thought-provoking new research actually provides sales and marketing value all year round for your client.
+While the imminent ‘Summer Slump’ is notorious for spawning quirky studies to fill the news pages, thought-provoking new market research actually provides sales and marketing value all year round for your client.

 Research-led PR can demonstrate your client’s knowledge and its expertise, as well as playing all the findings right back towards the marketing message.
 It’s all about the soft sell.